-It is no longer possible to eradicate the West and South-West London outbreak, but we and our partners are working hard to minimise its population, spread and impact as much as possible.
+We believe is not currently possible to eradicate the largest, West and South-West London/Surrey outbreak, but we and our partners are working hard to minimise its size, spread and impact as much as possible.

-The Pangbourne outbreak is very small, with no nests found in 2013, compared with 61 in 2011.
-However, pheromone traps caught five adult male moths in 2013.
-We are working with West Berkshire Council to eradicate theoutbreak.
+The Pangbourne outbreak is very small, with no nests found in 2013, compared with 61 in 2011, indicating that it might be close to eradication.
+However, pheromone traps caught five adult male moths in late summer 2013, indicating that the species had not been eliminated from the area, and we continue to work with West Berkshire Council to eradicate the outbreak.
 We are also working with partners to attempt to eradicate the South London outbreak, which is still relatively small and in a concentrated area.

 Evidence of OPM introductions was also found in Leeds in 2009 and Sheffield in 2010.
 However, follow-up annual surveys have found no evidence that these introductions have resulted in the establishment of breeding populations there.

 All of these introductions and outbreaks are thought to have resulted from the importation from nurseries in continental Europe of young oak trees on which over-wintering OPM eggs had been laid.